benjaminlread/benjaminlread/teaching/teaching.md

 I am on sabbatical in the 2023-2024 academic year, working on a book.
 I will resume teaching and office hours in Fall 2024.

+Expected teaching schedule, 2024-2025:
+Fall 2024: Politics of China, with an updated version of the 2022 syllabus below Winter 2025: Politics of East Asia, with an updated version of the 2022 syllabus below Spring 2025: Politics Writing Seminar (a new class for me), and Key Issues in Contemporary Chinese Politics, a graduate seminar; see below for the 2020 syllabus

 ## Past courses
 + Poli 60, <u>Comparative Politics of the Developing World</u>, Winter 2023 [[syllabus](Politics 60 - 2023wi - Syllabus.pdf)]
 + Poli 140d, <u>Politics of East Asia</u> Winter 2022 [[syllabus](Politics 140d - 2022wi - Syllabus.pdf)]